Easy Polish Kolache Cookies

-These Easy Traditional Kolachky Cookies Recipe for Christmas have a melt in your mouth cookie base and are topped with sweet preserves.
+These simple Polish Kolache Cookies for Christmas feature a soft cookie base and a topping of sweet fruit preserves.
 Don’t forget the extra powdered sugar!

 For more easy holiday treats, be sure to try this soft and chewy Cake Mix Cookie recipe!
 Or make a batch of Chocolate Dipped Oreos with festive sprinkles!

-Kolachky cookies with powdered sugar on a white plate.
+Soft cookies topped with fruit preserves and powdered sugar on a wire rack.

 But know what happens when I try to fold them over and pinch the centers?
-After baking, I open the oven and they all look deformed and have opened up.
+After baking, I open the oven and they all look deformed and have opened.

 So now I started making them this way and I couldn’t be happier.
-They are easier and so much prettier!
+They are simpler and more attractive!

 I’m sure some of you have tricks up your sleeve for pinching these closed.
 Feel free to leave a comment below so others can learn!